Concealed Pregnancy and Birth Policy

 As an initial step it may be helpful to discuss the matter with the G.P. and the Midwife to consider a way forward.

-When faced with significant reason to believe a woman is pregnant, and yet in total denial, Health visitors should discuss their concerns with the Named/Designated Nurse/Doctor, to determine whether a referral to Doncaster Childrens’ Services Trust is appropriate.
-See Referrals Procedure.
+When faced with significant reason to believe a woman is pregnant, and yet in total denial, Health visitors should discuss their concerns with the Named/Designated Nurse/Doctor, to determine whether a referral to Doncaster Childrens' Services Trust is appropriate.
+See Contacts and Referrals Procedure.

 For a variety of reasons, professionals in these services may be more likely to be involved with a woman who is concealing a pregnancy than other agencies.
 Mental illness, emotional problems, personality problems, a learning disability or substance misuse may all be contributory factors as to why some women conceal the fact that they are pregnant.
 There is also an increased likelihood that women using these services may have had previous children removed from their care.